The Brighouse High School Pupil Premium Promise

 What is the Pupil Premium?

 The Pupil Premium is the name of the fund given directly to schools to support students who receive free school meals, who are in public care, or young people whose parents are members of the Armed Forces.
-In 2017/18 all schools received additional funding (£945 or around £300 for Forces children), for each child covered by the Pupil Premium.
+All schools receive additional funding for each child covered by the Pupil Premium.
 These funds are in addition to the main school budget and are allocated on the basis of the number of students who qualify for Pupil Premium assistance.

 We want to spend this money to make the maximum possible impact on the achievement of Pupil Premium students.